 Discover The Beach Of Kalamaki

-Located on the beautiful Laganas Bay, Kalamaki Beach is considered among the loveliest shores in Zakynthos and is also located inside the marine national park.
+Located on the beautiful Laganas Bay, Kalamaki Beach is considered among Zakynthos’s loveliest shores and is also inside the marine national park.

 Since the coastline is protected and not really developed, the place is not very crowded, and it’s ideal for a day of relaxation and quietness surrounded by pristine seas and golden sand.
-This beach is ideal for small kids learning to swim since it’s quite calm and very shallow.
+This beach is perfect for small kids learning to swim since it’s very calm and shallow.

 Visit Marathonisi Island

-The tiny islet of Marathonisi is also in the Bay of Laganas, on the southern side of the island.
+The tiny islet of Marathonisi is also in the Bay of Laganas, on the island’s southern side.
 Known for being a hatching ground for the loggerhead sea turtle, people often call Marathonisi Turtle Island.

-Since this is a protected area, the island is uninhabited.
 To visit Marathonisi and board a turtle-spotting cruise, you can depart from Laganas or Limni Keriou.
-After some time spent sailing and spotting turtles, you will have some free time to spend on the clean beaches of Marathonisi too.
 It can be a fantastic day trip!
+After some time spent sailing and spotting turtles, you will also have some free time to spend on the clean beaches of Marathonisi.
+Since this is a protected area, the island is uninhabited.